Toyota Yaris Verso: Overview

 The concept form of the car was introduced in 1997 at the 32nd Tokyo Motor Show.
 Unlike the bB, which is also based on the Yaris, the design has a strong intonation in line with European tastes at that time.
 The wheelbase is 130 mm longer than the Yaris.

 The Yaris Verso adopted a center gauge layout on the instrument panel, and along with the Platz released at the same time, ISOFIX-compatible rear seats were standard equipment on all models from the beginning.
 The rear seat has an underfloor and forward storage function, making it easy to set up a large luggage compartment.
 It has the largest cabin volume and storage space of any compact car at the time, as things such as bicycles and large cross bikes can be stored using the standard hooks.
 Utilizing this volume, it has also been used for camping purposes and as a nursing and welfare vehicle that allows easy access for wheelchair users.
-It is also often used as a taxi, especially in large Japanese cities.

 The car was available with 1.3- and 1.5-litre petrol engines and in 2001, a 1.4-litre D-4D diesel version was introduced.
 In Japan, there was also a four-wheel drive version of the 1.5-litre model (NCP25).
 All vehicles were equipped with a four-speed automatic transmission there.
 Additionally, Steer Shiftmatic was standard equipment on the G trim level.
 The car received the 20th 1999-2000 Japan Car of the Year along with the Vitz and the Platz.

 In Japan, there were 16 colors at the beginning of the car's introduction, 18 colors for the facelift model (including the Active Two-Tone specification vehicles), and the interior color comes only in Shadow Gray and French Turquoise in the pre-facelift model and black in the facelift model.

 Toyota Modellista International sold a limited edition of 350 "VF130" special edition cars.

 In some markets, a two-seater van with stripped equipment was also available.